 In February, Pakistan’s government declared a national emergency after locust swarms ravaged cotton, wheat, maize and other crops in the country.
 “We are facing the worst locust infestation in more than two decades and have decided to declare [a] national emergency to deal with the threat,” said Information Minister Firdous Ashiq Awan.

-Prime Minister Imran Khan pledged to tackle the issue, saying: “The government will take all possible steps and provide required facilities to protect crops from any possible danger with special focus on the danger of locust.”
+Prime Minister Imran Khan pledged to tackle the issue, saying: “The federal government will take all possible steps and provide required facilities to protect crops from any possible danger with special focus on the danger of locust.”

 China, which shares a border with Pakistan, has heightened prevention and control measures for the possible arrival of locusts, although the risk of this occurring is believed to be low.
 “Although experts believe that the risk of swarms entering the country and causing disaster is relatively low, [China] will be hampered in tracking the locusts by a lack of monitoring techniques and little knowledge of migration patterns [if they do] invade,” the National Forestry and Grassland Administration said on its website.

-China has been particularly concerned by the potential locust invasion as the country battles with the spread of and the toll it has taken on the country’s economy.
+China has been particularly concerned by the potential locust invasion as the country battles with the spread of COVID-19 and the toll it has taken on the country’s economy.
 China is also worried about their crops after the spread of fall armyworms that ate their way through crops over millions of hectares of farmland in 2019.
 Beijing has recently sent a team of experts into Pakistan to survey and assist in controlling the locust problem.
 China will also be providing Pakistan with drones and pesticides.

 What caused the outbreak?

 Desert locusts need moist soil to lay their eggs and therefore breed after periods of rainfall.
 When there’s heavy rainfall, their numbers can increase rapidly – resulting in swarms.